 Many Auto Insurance Factors Won’t Matter

 Human error is the most common cause of a car accident.
-As self-driving cars eliminate these errors, you’ll be considered less of a risk to insure by your Car Insurance company.
+So, what happens if self-driving cars eliminate these errors?
+You’ll probably be considered less of a risk to insure by your Car Insurance company.
 If you’re not the one driving your car, many factors considered by insurance companies are taken out of the equation.

 The one factor that will still come into play is your zip code.
 If you have a high auto-theft rate in your neighborhood, you may experience increased Auto Insurance rates.
 However, a theft-detection feature could be the next step in autonomous vehicles.
 How great would it be if your car could detect when someone was attempting to steal it and then drive off before it happened?